YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that an indirection or XECUTE used a value that exceeded the maximum length for a source code element.

-Action: Review the the code to shorten the length of the XECUTE or indirection string.
+Action: Review the code to shorten the length of the XECUTE or indirection string.

 --------------------
 INITORRESUME